A Partition Filter Network for Joint Entity and Relation Extraction: Experiment

 For NER, our method shows a distinct advantage over baselines that report the figures.
 Compared to Casrel \citep{wei-etal-2020-novel}, a competitive method, our F1 scores are 2.3\%/2.5\% higher in NYT/WebNLG.
 This proves that exposing relation information to NER, which is not present in Casrel, leads to better performance in entity recognition.

-Furthermore, our model demonstrates strong performance in fully annotated datasets ADE, ACE05 and SciERC.
-For ADE, the BERT version of our model achieves 0.3\%/0.8\% gain in NER/RE against SpERT \citep{eberts2019span}, and the ALBERT version of our model surpasses table-sequence \citep{wang-lu-2020-two} by 1.6\%/3.1\% in NER/RE.
-For ACE05, our model surpasses PURE \citep{zhong2020frustratingly} by 1.2\% in RE but results in weaker performance in NER by 0.7\%.
+Furthermore, our model demonstrates strong performance in fully annotated datasets ADE, ACE05, ACE04 and SciERC.
+For ADE, our model surpasses table-sequence \citep{wang-lu-2020-two} by 1.6\%/3.1\% in NER/RE.
+For ACE05, our model surpasses PURE \citep{zhong2021frustratingly} by 1.2\% in RE but results in weaker performance in NER by 0.7\%.
 We argue that it could be attributed to the fact that, unlike the former three datasets, ACE05 contains many entities that do not belong to any triple.
 Thus utilizing relation information for entity prediction might not be as fruitful as that in other datasets (PURE is a pipeline approach where relation information is unseen to entity prediction).
-In SciERC, our model surpasses PURE by 0.2\%/2.8\% in NER/RE, but NER result of our model is lower than SPE \citep{wang-etal-2020-pre} by 1.2\%, which could also be explained by the model's weakness in predicting entities not present in triples (which will be discussed in detail in section 6).
+In ACE04, our model surpasses PURE by 0.5\%/2.3\% in NER/RE.
+In SciERC, our model surpasses PURE by 0.2\%/2.8\% in NER/RE.
 Overall, the performance of our model shows remarkable improvement against previous baselines.